ryanomite/ha-senex/README.md

 ### Deleting Tasks

-- Deleting a task in Home Assistant soft-deletes it in Tasks
+- Deleting a task in Home Assistant soft-deletes it in Senex
-- Deleted tasks in Tasks are removed from Home Assistant
+- Deleted tasks in Senex are removed from Home Assistant

 ### Task Properties